-The potential magnitude of impact on agriculture due to disruption of drainage would be very low if mitigation was not put in place (because there is no severance and railway line is under ground) and the functionality of the study area is high therefore this impact is not considered significant.
+The potential magnitude of impact on agriculture due to disruption of drainage would be high if mitigation was not put in place and the functionality of the study area is medium therefore this impact would be considered to be of Medium significance.
+The mitigation measures to be put in place are set out in Section 14.4.2.
+When these mitigation measures are taken into consideration, the magnitude of the impact reduces to very low and the impact is not significant.

-Impacts on water sources and water quality
+Water sources and water quality impacts